supernord/micropipe_pawsey/infrastructure_optimisation_zeus.md

 Use the configuration file to run microPIPE at Pawsey Zeus [here]().

 **2. Prepare the samplesheet file (csv)**
 See instructions at the microPIPE [GitHub page](https://github.com/BeatsonLab-MicrobialGenomics/micropipe#usage), section 2.
+Prepare the samplesheet file.

 **3. Prepare the slurm script**
 The pipeline will be launched using a Slurm script submitted to Zeus.
 This script will load the required modules, define the input/output directories and files, and include the nextflow command line with optional parameters.